B87/G-CD_Project/README.md

             -5.
 Standing
             -6.
 Laying

-The rest of variables are means of diferent meditions for each subject and activity such Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration and Triaxial Angular velocity from the gyroscope.
+The rest of variables are means of diferent meditions related with means and standard deviations for each subject and activity such
+Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration and Triaxial Angular velocity from the gyroscope.
 The results are normalized and bounded within [-1,1].